Industries

 We recently released all-new air quality offerings through our API and Mapping subscriptions.
 Users now have access to individual pollutants in the atmosphere across the globe, plus air quality index.
 What I’m really excited about is our new mapping layers as they are visually stunning.
 There’s a new demo on our website showcasing some of this with our new MapsGL layers.

 Vaisala’s renowned as the global leader in high-quality lightning data, and as a direct result of our acquisition, we are now the primary delivery vehicle for that data to subscribers.
-We have lightning/flash and density data accessible right in Flex subscriptions, and our Lightning Add-On unlocks lightning, lightning/summary, and lightning/threats – which shows where lightning is likely to occur in the near future.
+We have lightning/flash, lightning density, lightning, lightning/summary, and lightning/threats endpoints data accessible right through Xweather Flex subscriptions.
+This data shows where lightning is likely to occur in the near future.
 It’s ground-breaking.

 A few weeks ago, we released our new maritime endpoint, which brings wave, swell, and tide data to the table – when you pair this with the rest of our powerful data, between historical and forecast, you’ve got everything you could need from a weather perspective to optimize any maritime-based operation.

-Road Weather, our next launch, will provide real-time and forecast road condition data and layers throughout North America, Europe, and Japan – and we’ve been able to bring components of this data to our always-expanding Flex subscription.
-The advanced datasets, like specific road condition and analytics data, will be available with our Road Weather Add-On.
+Road weather, our next launch, will provide real-time and forecast road condition data and layers throughout North America, Europe, and Japan – and we’ve been able to bring components of this data to our always-expanding Xweather Flex subscription.
+The advanced datasets, like specific road condition and analytics data, will be available through the Xweather API and MapsGL.

 Renewable energy datasets – both historical and forecast – are in our product launch pipeline and we’re working with the Xweather Renewable Energy Team to build out these endpoints and layers.
 We’re really excited for what this solution will offer solar and wind energy projects – everywhere from site planning on new projects to maintenance, operations & load forecasting for operational power stations.